xrdocs/ncs5500/_tutorials/ncs5500-performance-and-load-balancing.md

 ### Disclaimers

 It's important to understand the limits when using snake topologies:
-- the NDR performance is reflecting the more loaded NPUs (particularly in situation where we have an odd number of ports per NPU and therefor an uneven allocation.
+- the NDR performance is reflecting the more loaded Cores in the NPU (particularly in situation where we have an odd number of ports per NPU and therefor an uneven allocation.
 Ex: Jericho+, where 5 ports are assigned to a core and 4 ports are allocated to the other core)
-- the latency can't be trusted
+- the latency measured can't be trusted
-- the need to use configuration tricks to overcome the natural limitation of max 255 hops in IP routing
+- configuration tricks are required to overcome the natural limitation of max 255 hops in IP routing
 - once the NDR is identified, tests on performance below that level can not be trusted to identify the drop rates (a drop on the first link will be cascaded on the following ports, making the overall drop rate amplified artificially)

 Definition: NDR stands for Non Drop rate.
 It represents the minimum packet size the router can forward on all ports, both directions, 100% line rate, without any drops.